Rajinsharwar/Serve-Static/readme.txt

 Serve Static creates a static copy of your WordPress pages that is intended to be used completely separately from your WordPress installation, PHP or MySQL.

+= Can I enable cache save for logged-in users? =

+Caching is by default completely disabled for Loggedin users because of compatibility issues.
+Still if you would like to enable caching, we have a couple of filters for that.

+Use "serve_static_enable_logged_in" filter to enable cache save as a logged-in user.
+By default as an Administrator.
+Example:
+    add_filter( 'serve_static_enable_logged_in', function( $value ) {
+        return true;
+    } );

+Use "serve_static_logged_in_role" filter to change the type of user used to generate the cache as logged-in.
+This filter won't work if you don't have the used the "serve_static_enable_logged_in" filter already.
+By default, it's value is Administrator.
+Example to change the cache generation as a logged-in Subscriber user:
+    add_filter( 'serve_static_logged_in_role', function( $value ) {
+        return 'Subscriber';
+    } );

+Check this link to find the Text's you can use.
+Not applicable if you have custom User role: https://wordpress.org/documentation/article/roles-and-capabilities/#summary-of-roles

 == Installation ==

 1. Unzip the downloaded package.